Florida & Nationwide Workplace Training Lawyer

 In some states, workplace harassment training is not optional – it is required by law.
 This is true for employers who have physical offices in these states as well as those just simply doing business in the state.
-Currently, California and Connecticut require that employers provide workplace harassment training to supervisors, where other federal and state laws, regulations, and court decisions have made clear that employers should provide anti-harassment training to all employees in all states.
-Some states may not require – but encourage – employers to provide harassment prevention training, including Colorado, Florida, Massachusetts, Michigan, Oklahoma, Rhode Island, Tennessee, Utah, and Vermont.
+Currently, California, Connecticut, Delaware, Illinois, Maine, and New York require that employers provide workplace harassment training to supervisors, where other federal and state laws, regulations, and court decisions have made clear that employers should provide anti-harassment training to all employees in all states.
+Some states may not require – but encourage – employers to provide harassment prevention training, including Colorado, Florida, Hawaii, Iowa, Maryland, Massachusetts, Michigan, Ohio, Oklahoma, Rhode Island, Tennessee, Utah, and Vermont, Wisconsin.

 Employers operating in these states or even just doing business in these states need to have a plan in place for training for employees compliant with state laws.
 The U.S. Equal Employment Opportunity Commission (EEOC) has issued guidelines, which apply to employers in all states, stating that employers periodically “should provide [harassment prevention] training to all employees to ensure they understand their rights and responsibilities.”
 Even if you are not an employer operating or doing business in one of those states, workplace harassment training is always a good idea for an employer and should be viewed as necessary for a successful business.